-- contractual termination as extended by any unilateral option available to the policyholder, or - the insurer having a unilateral right to cancel or freely reunderwrite the policy, or - both the insurer and policyholder being jointly involved in making a bilateral decision regarding continuation of the policy. - The first boundary constraint excludes new business arising from the 14.8.4 "rolling-over" of the existing contract, except where such "roll-over" is due to the exercising of an explicit option available to the policyholder under the current contract.
-Contractual cash flows arising from policyholders' unilateral in-the-money options to extend the contractual termination date should be included.
+- 14.7.4 The supervisor should specify boundaries for insurance contracts that define the relevant cash flows to be included in determining the current estimate.
+Insurance contracts may be subject to the following boundary constraints: - contractual termination as extended by any unilateral option available to the policyholder; - the insurer having a unilateral right to cancel or freely re-underwrite the policy; or - both the insurer and policyholder being jointly involved in making a bilateral decision regarding continuation of the policy. - 14.7.5 For certain types of long-duration life policies with an indefinite term, these would be evaluated through the potential life of a policyholder, allowing for lapse or surrender in the probabilities attached to each cashflow. - 14.7.6 The first boundary constraint excludes new business arising from the rolling-over of the existing contract, except where such roll-over is due to exercising an explicit option available to the policyholder under the current contract.
+Contractual cash flows arising from in-the-money options available at the policyholder's sole discretion to extend the contractual termination date should be included.
 The current estimate should allow for the expected rate of exercising such options.
-This boundary constraint also excludes additional voluntary contributions premiums, except where provided for as a unilateral option under the contract.
-For insurance contracts with variable premiums (such as universal life contracts), the cash-flows should include voluntary contributions above the minimum required to the extent that there are guarantees, under the current contract eg no-lapse and premium rate guarantees.
-The current estimate should reflect the expected rate of payment of additional contributions and the expected level of such contributions. - 14.8.5 The second boundary constraint clarifies that future cash flows arising from events beyond the point where the insurer can unilaterally cancel the contract - for example, by re-underwriting are not included in the valuation.
+This boundary constraint also excludes additional voluntary premium contributions, except where provided at the policyholder's sole discretion as an option under the contract.
+For insurance contracts with variable premiums, the cash-flows may include voluntary contributions above the

+- minimum required to the extent that there are guarantees under the current contract.
+The current estimate should reflect the expected rate of payment of additional contributions and the expected level of such contributions. - 14.7.7 The second boundary constraint clarifies that future cash flows arising from events beyond the point where the insurer can unilaterally cancel the contract (eg by re-underwriting) are not included in the valuation.
 This is the case with most non-life insurance contracts which are typically written for only one year.
-Although there might be a high expectation that they would be renewed, the insurer is not bound to do so, and accordingly only cash flows arising in respect of the currently inforce or in run-off contracts, are included for valuation purposes, whereas the impact of new business might be considered in capital requirements or capital resources by the solvency regime.
-By contrast, future cash flows under a life or disability contract which the insurer cannot unilaterally cancel should be included, even if the future premiums under such a contract are planned to increase, or able to be varied by the insurer in respect of the entire class of contracts without individual underwriting. - 14.8.6 The third boundary constraint clarifies that even if the policyholder has an option to continue or increase the contract, if it requires the insurer's consent then cash flows arising from events beyond that point should not be included for valuation purposes, whereas the impact of new business might be considered in capital requirements or capital resources by the solvency regime
+Although there may be a high expectation that they would be renewed, the insurer is not bound to do so, and accordingly only cash flows arising with respect to the currently in-force or in run-off contracts, are included for valuation purposes, whereas the impact of new business may be considered in regulatory capital requirements or regulatory capital resources by the jurisdiction's solvency regime.
+By contrast, future cash flows under a life or disability contract which the insurer cannot unilaterally cancel should be included. even if the future premiums under such a contract are planned to increase or are able to be varied by the insurer with respect to the entire class of contracts without individual underwriting. - 14.7.8 The third boundary constraint clarifies that even if the policyholder has an option to continue or increase the contract, if it requires the insurer's consent then cash flows arising from events beyond that point should not be included for valuation purposes.
+The impact of new business may be considered in regulatory capital requirements or regulatory capital resources by the jurisdiction's solvency regime.